p/vcproj2cmake/README.txt

 Plus, sln2mak is C#-based (requiring an awkwardly _disconnected_ conversion
 of Non-Windows-targeted build settings on a Windows box), whereas vcproj2cmake is a fully cross-platform-deployable (Ruby) converter.

-A completely alternative way of gaining cross-platform builds other than making use of CMake via vcproj2cmake may be to stay within proprietary .vcproj / Visual Studio realms and to implement a cross-compiler setup
-- this is said to be doable, and perhaps it can even be preferrable (would be nice to receive input in case anyone has particular experience in this area).
-Jam is said to possibly be a helpful tool in such case, since it can be deployed as a custom build command in a Visual Studio project config (and in several other IDEs, too).
-However, some people say that Jam has the appearance of being very easy, yet once you start doing more elaborate things it can get very hard rather quickly.
-Who knows... (any feedback?).

 http://sourceforge.net/projects/folders4cmake/